AleenaAlby/AleenaAlby/README.md

-Data enthusiast with a passion for uncovering insights and solving problems.
-Always looking to learn new technologies and push the boundaries of what's possible.
+Hi there!
+I'm a tech enthusiast with a passion for using data to solve problems.
+Skilled in Python Django, ReactJS, and machine learning, I love exploring new technologies and pushing the boundaries of what's possible.
+If you're looking for a creative, data-driven developer, let's connect!

 <h4 align="left">You can reach me </h4>